-Non-executive Directors are appointed by the Governor-General and hold office on a part-time basis for a period of up to 5 years, as specified in the instrument of appointment and are eligible for reappointment.
+Non-executive Directors are appointed by the Governor-General and hold office on a part-time basis for a period of up to 5 years, as specified in the instrument of appointment.
+Non-executive Directors are also eligible for reappointment.
 The sum of the periods for which a person holds office as either Chairperson or non-executive Director, or both, must not exceed 10 years.

 The appointment period and commencement date will be specified in the instrument of appointment.
-The upcoming vacancy on the ABC Board will arise in October 2024.